Dubai and Mahé

-- 3 nts Rove City Centre, Dubai - Rover room - Breakfast
+- 3 nights Rove Dubai Marina, Dubai - Rover room

-- Flights to Dubai and onwards to Seychelles with Emirates, accommodation throughout, return private transfers and prepayable taxes. £25 supplement for travel on Fri/Sat & Sun in either direction.
+- Flights to Dubai and onwards to the Seychelles with Emirates, accommodation throughout, return private transfers and prepayable taxes.
+Daily departures (weekend supplement of £25pp when travelling Fri & Sat).

-Flights to Dubai and onwards to Seychelles with Emirates, accommodation throughout, return private transfers and prepayable taxes. £25 supplement for travel on Fri/Sat & Sun in either direction.
+Flights to Dubai and onwards to the Seychelles with Emirates, accommodation throughout, return private transfers and prepayable taxes.
+Daily departures (weekend supplement of £25pp when travelling Fri & Sat).

 Over the last few decades Dubai has undergone huge growth and has evolved from a small Gulf trading centre to one of the world's most spectacular and futuristic urban destinations.
 While for many the beaches are the main attraction, there are so many other places of interest and activities to occupy you as well as a wide variety of places to stay.
 Whatever you choose to see or do and wherever you opt to lay your head, it's cheap and easy to get around, either by taxi or metro, ensuring you can see as much as possible, should you wish to do so.